March 12, 2026 (3mo ago)

 OTEL_SERVICE_NAME=checkout-api

 Temps accepts traces from any app that speaks OTLP, not just apps deployed on the platform.
 Running a Python service on a separate VPS?
 A Go microservice on Kubernetes?
-Point their OTLP exporter at your Temps instance and the traces flow in alongside everything else.
+Point their OTLP exporter at your Temps instance:

 # Python example with opentelemetry-sdk